-9.5.±2.6 Request for Extension of Compliance
+9.5.2.6 Request for Extension of Compliance

 - (A) A letter of request for extension of compliance with landscaping requirements may be filed with the Village Planner that states the reasons why the request is being made.
 If the Village Planner finds that there are unfavorable conditions for planting, an extension of compliance with landscaping requirements may be allowed for a period not longer than ninety (90) days.
-The letter shall also acknowledge that the property owner is aware of all landscaping and screening requirements, and will comply with those requirements within ninety (90) days, or discontinue use of the property; - (B) If an extension is allowed by the Village Planner, the applicant shall provide to the village a financial guarantee as set forth in Section 9.17.1.26 sufficient to cover one hundred twenty-five percent (125%) of the installed landscaping costs; - (C) If the initial letter of request for extension of compliance with landscaping requirements has expired and conditions are still deemed unsuitable for planting, the applicant may request one (1) additional extension of up to ninety (90) days.
+The letter shall also acknowledge that the property owner is aware of all landscaping and screening requirements, and will comply with those requirements within ninety (90) days, or discontinue use of the property; - (B) If an extension is allowed by the Village Planner, the applicant shall provide to the village a financial guarantee as set forth in Section 9.17.1.26 sufficient to cover one hundred twenty-five percent (125%) of the installed landscaping costs based on an estimate from a nursery or qualified landscape professional; - (C) If the initial letter of request for extension of compliance with landscaping requirements has expired and conditions are still deemed unsuitable for planting, the applicant may request one (1) additional extension of up to ninety (90) days.
 Failure to comply with the provisions of this Section within the time noted in the letter of request for the extension of compliance with landscaping requirements shall be deemed a violation of this Ordinance.
 In addition, failure to perform in accordance with this Section shall result in default and the forfeiture of the financial guarantee as set forth in Section 9.17.1.26.

-9.5.12.7 Existing Vegetation Credits
+9.5.2.7 Existing Vegetation Credits

-(A) Existing healthy trees and shrubs shall be retained when possible and may be credited toward landscape requirements.
+(A) Existing healthy trees and shrubs may be credited toward landscape requirements.
 Vegetation to be saved shall be identified on submitted plans.
 Protection measures shall be installed to maintain tree health and such protective measures shall be shown on the submitted plan.

-(B) Credit given for existing, healthy, protected trees shall be on a tree-for-tree basis, for planted buffer areas, and on the basis of fulfilling the requirements for parking areas.
+(B) Credit shall be given for existing, healthy, protected trees shall be on a tree-for-tree basis, for planted buffer areas, and on the basis of fulfilling the requirements for parking areas.
+When trees exceed 12" in diameter, credit may be granted in accordance with Section 9.5.1.4(C).
 Existing trees will not be allowed to be counted towards landscape screen requirements.
 Trees so credited must be at least three (3) inch caliper.

-9.5.12.8 Specimen Trees
+9.5.2.8 Specimen Trees